 So, you understand the exhibition rubric, you’ve selected your IA prompt, and you’ve chosen your objects.
 What happens next?

-Now you have to write your TOK exhibition commentary.
-This is a 950-word exploration of the IA prompt, explaining why you have chosen your three objects, and demonstrating how TOK manifests itself in the real world, within the context of the core theme, or one of the optional themes.
+Now you write your exhibition commentary.
+This is a 950-word exploration of the prompt, discussing your three objects, and demonstrating how TOK manifests itself in the real-world, via the context of the core theme, or the optional themes.

 Before you begin writing your commentary, make sure that you have seen the exemplar exhibitions, that are found on ‘MyIB’ – your teacher will give you access to these.
 This is a fantastic way of seeing exactly what you are trying to do with you exhibition.